Important Government bodies of India

 of conduct of elections and post-election disputes.

 - The electoral system in India in borrowed from the one operating in Great Britain.
 Presently, the Election Commission consists of one Chief Election Commissioner (CEC) and two Election Commissioners.

 Powers and functions

 - To determine the territorial areas of the electoral constituencies throughout the country on the basis of the Delimitation Commission Act of Parliament.

 - To prepare and periodically revise electoral rolls and to register all eligible voters.

-- To notify the dates and schedules of elections and to scrutinise nomination papers.
+- To notify the dates and schedules of elections and to scrutinize nomination papers.